What is Forging Techniuqe

 Forging and Cutting Techniques

-Forging is the technique of forging metal to increase its strength and put on the finishing touches to jewelry.
+Forging is the technique of forging metal to increase its strength and put on the finishing touches to jewellery.
 When the metal is forged by applying pressure with a special roller or hammer, the air and gas contained in the metal are released, and the metal elements become more closely connected to each other, increasing the strength.
 It is said to be two to four times stronger than ones made with casting technique.

-Cutting is the technique of shaving the width and thickness of a ring evenly using a lathe machine for jewelry, and it is not the performance of the machine itself that makes it possible to adjust the shaving in 0.1mm increments, but the skill and sense of the artisan who uses the machine.
+Cutting is the technique of shaving the width and thickness of a ring evenly using a lathe machine for jewellery, and it is not the performance of the machine itself that makes it possible to adjust the shaving in 0.1mm increments, but the skill and sense of the artisan who uses the machine.
 The cutting method gives the simple form a sharpness that is different from the warm handwork.

 The Forged Design of ith